Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Subata.md

 # Early life
 Subata was grown in the kingdom of Baltabal.
 Their parents were lowly shopkeepers in the capital.
 After their seedlings came of age, they gave each of them a cart of goods and let them make their own fortune.

 Subata, being one of the most thrifty seedlings in their garden, decided to buy up the carts of their siblings.
 Not everyone agreed to this short-sighted deal, but nevertheless, Subata left the castle town with 5 carts in possesion.
-Their next step was
+Their next step was to venture north.